Consumer Protection Challenges

 • Exclusive listing arrangements that require any owner of a particular home to use a specific real estate agent for decades.
 Under these agreements, it is impossible to transfer the title of a home without using the designated real estate agent.
 They typically last 40 years.

-Private equity firms have also begun buying large apartment buildings.
-In 2021, private equity firms owned at least one million apartments.
-After buying an apartment building, they seek to quickly lower costs, increase rents, or both.
-They then resell the building at a higher price.
-Private equity firms are also more likely to raise rents; decrease or eliminate maintenance, upkeep, and amenities; and evict tenants.
+Institutional investors: Private equity firms and other institutional investors, such as limited liability companies (LLCs), limited liability partnerships (LLPs), and real estate investment trusts, have negatively affected the housing market.
+Following the housing market crisis in 2008, institutional investors began investing in the single-family housing market, driving up the cost of housing.
+They have also invested in large apartment buildings, owning at least one million apartments in 2021.
+After buying an apartment building, they often seek to quickly lower costs, increase rents, or both.
+They then typically resell the building at a higher price.
+Institutional investors are also more likely to raise rents; decrease or eliminate maintenance, upkeep, and amenities; and evict tenants.

-Tenant screening reports and scores: Proprietors typically use tenant screening reports in order to decide whether to rent to a prospective tenant.
-Tenant screening reports typically contain a credit report, a criminal background check, and rental history information (see also Credit Reports and Scores).
-Tenant screening companies commonly offer a “score” with the report, which provides a recommendation on whether to rent to the tenant.
+Tenant-screening reports and scores: Property owners typically use tenant-screening reports to decide whether to rent to a prospective tenant.
+Tenant-screening reports typically contain a credit report, a criminal background check, and rental history information.
+However, the Consumer Financial Protection Bureau has found that only 1-2 percent of these reports include rental payment history (see also Credit Reports and Scores).
+Tenant-screening companies commonly offer a “score” with the report, which provides a recommendation on whether to rent to the tenant.

-One challenge of tenant screening reports and scores is a lack of transparency.
+One challenge of tenant-screening reports and scores is a lack of transparency.
 They are even more opaque than the credit-scoring business and receive even less oversight.
-Federal regulators are not charged with ensuring that tenant screening scores are predictive or statistically sound.
+This is especially a concern because federal regulators are not charged with ensuring that tenant-screening scores are predictive or statistically sound.

-The use of tenant screening reports and scores amplifies and perpetuates racial and ethnic disparities in access to affordable and appropriate housing.
-Tenant screening companies and others often assert that relying on these automated decision-making tools (which may involve artificial intelligence) helps eliminate bias.
+The use of tenant-screening reports and scores amplifies and perpetuates racial and ethnic disparities in access to affordable and appropriate housing.
+Tenant-screening companies and others often assert that relying on tools driven by artificial intelligence helps eliminate bias.
 Research indicates that these tools instead worsen discrimination in housing.
-This is due to disparities in the data used to train the artificial intelligence models (see also Algorithmic Accountability).
+This is due to disparities in the data used to train the artificial intelligence models (see also Artificial Intelligence).

 CONSUMER PROTECTION CHALLENGES: Policy